OpenPrinting/openprinting.github.io/_posts/2023-06-29-OpenPrinting News - June 2023.md

 **Update: The workshop got moved to two hours later to not run in parallel with the only other workshop on the GUADEC, "[Discover GNOME development with Workbench](https://events.gnome.org/event/101/contributions/538/)" at 12:00 in room 2.**

 **And if you want to attend, please prepare your laptop for the hands-on exercises, by installing the needed software or downloading our virtual machine image.
-Instructions are in the "Setup" section of the [slides](https://events.gnome.org/event/101/contributions/460/attachments/194/380/Workshop%20Your%20app%20everywhere,%20just%20in%20a%20Snap!.pdf) and here is the [Ubuntu 23.04 virtual machine image](https://drive.google.com/file/d/1kkxZ8GE3_UtG7orl5v2d4x_T4FhMUcbb/view?usp=sharing) with everything needed alrady installed.
+Instructions are in the "Setup" section of the [slides](https://events.gnome.org/event/101/contributions/460/attachments/194/380/Workshop%20Your%20app%20everywhere,%20just%20in%20a%20Snap!.pdf) and here is the [Ubuntu 23.04 virtual machine image](https://drive.google.com/file/d/1kkxZ8GE3_UtG7orl5v2d4x_T4FhMUcbb/view?usp=sharing) with everything needed already installed.
 Note that the `*.qcow2` image is 5.7GB large, so please download it as soon as possible and especially not during the workshop.**

 **[GNOME/GTK Printing BoF](https://events.gnome.org/event/101/contributions/535/)**